astropy/astroquery/docs/cosmosim/cosmosim.rst

 The cosmosim module provides functionality for checking the completion status of queries, in addition to deleting them from the server.
-Below are a few examples functions available to the user for these purposes.
+Below are a few examples of functions available to the user for these purposes.

 .. code-block:: python